emahuni/em-async-events/README.md

       listenersTally: 6 // number of listeners for this event };
   },

+  async eventCallbackExtra (payload, { extra }) {
+    // extra contains extra payload from where listener was defined if specified, see above.
+Allows for a more cleaner API
+    // - passed to every event for the listener
+  },

   async eventCallback1 (payload, metadata) {
     // if you are going to return anything to event make sure you use 'isAsync' option and callback is async